-- What you think we have got wrong
+- What do you think we have got wrong?

-- What you hope top achieve as a result of your complaint
+- What do you hope to achieve as a result of your complaint?

 We will record and assess your complaint as soon as possible.

-If we consider it to be a valid complaint (see the definition at 2 above), we will write to you within 3 (three) working days acknowledging your complaint and enclosing a copy of this Policy.
+If we consider it to be a valid complaint (see the definition above), we will write to you within 3 working days acknowledging your complaint and providing a link to a copy of this policy.
 If we do not consider it to be a valid complaint, we will inform you in writing giving reasons for our view.

 We will then investigate your complaint.
 This investigation will usually be undertaken by our Complaints Manager.
-If the complaint is about the Complaints Manager it will be investigated by our Managing Director, Sally Hubbard.
-Her contact details are the same as set out in above and her email is firstname.lastname@example.org
+If the complaint is about the Complaints Manager, it will be investigated by our Managing Director, Sally Hubbard.
+Her address details are the same as set out in above and her email is firstname.lastname@example.org